 It is one of the most powerful marketing channels and a valuable tool for having a one on one conversation with users.
 With advanced features like automation and personalization, communication with customers over emails has become more efficient and influential.
 The best thing about email marketing is that it is very cost-effective.

 Social media is relatively new but came with a bang.
 It consists of mediums such as Facebook, Twitter, Instagram, Youtube, Snapchat, etc. It is highly unlikely for a person not to be obsessed with social media in today's time.

 Social media is an excellent tool to connect with many people by posting content, liking, commenting, sharing posts, and running paid ads.

 Let’s take a deeper look at how each platform has evolved and influenced people worldwide.

 Email marketing started back in 1978.
 Ever since then, its influence and benefits have been increasing with time.
 Most people are of the opinion that email is an outdated marketing method.
 But, contrary to these rumors, it is still one of the most powerful tools to reach a large audience and will stay so for a long while.

 On the other hand, social media came into action just two decades back and has been the talk of the town since then.
-With a range of platforms like Facebook, Instagram, Twitter, etc., social media’s influence and obsession have increased, especially amongst youngsters and marketers.
+With a range of platforms like Facebook, Instagram, Twitter, etc., social media’s influence and obsession have increased, especially among youngsters and marketers.

-This way, you can increase the chances of converting them into customers.
+This way, you increase the chances of converting them into customers.
 All you have to do is add links to your website in your email content.

 Social media marketing is the best option if you intend to make something viral or if the young generation is your target audience.
 That's because young people prefer to use social media more than reading emails.